Michkr123/Michkr123/README.md

 ## About Me

-I'm a **beginner full-stack developer** with a Bachelor’s degree in Computer Science from the Faculty of Information Technology at Brno University of Technology (VUT FIT).
+I'm a **beginner full-stack developer** with a Bachelor’s degree in Computer Science from the Faculty of Information Technology at Brno University of Technology (BUT FIT).
 Currently, I’m pursuing my **Master’s degree** at the same faculty.

 I’m passionate about programming, learning new technologies, and always looking for opportunities to gain real-world experience and grow as a developer.